nvisal1/keyboard-autocomplete/README.md

 ## Running In Development

 Each project can be built individually by following the instructions in the project's main README.
-If you do not want to use Docker, those README files will explain how to build each project with npm.
-Please refer to the `README References` section at the bottom of this README.
+If you do not want to use Docker, the README files that are listed in the `README References` section will explain how to build each project with npm.

 This section will explain how to run both projects with Docker.